The Scrolls of Skava

 “I can see it too!” cried Diana in delight.
 “A man’s face, lying on his back and looking up at the stars.
 Is that really what King Tornidol looked like?”

 “According to Eldos, the resemblance was perfect.
 You can only see it from this one vantage point.
 From anywhere else, nearer mountains are in the way or the various features of his face are in the wrong place.
-You can only see it from here, the Kingsview.”
+You can only see it from here.
+The Kingsview.”

 One by one the others saw it as well, and as soon as they saw it they wondered how they could ever have missed it.
 “No wonder they call them the Majestic Mountains,” said Naomi in wonder.
 “They couldn’t have called them anything else.”